mandober/enwars/README.md

 a valid value.

 ## BASH_ENV
 If this variable is set when Bash is invoked to execute a shell script, its value is expanded and used as the name of a startup file to read before executing the script.
+> filename, bash, bash hook

 ## BASH_EXECUTION_STRING
 The command argument to the -c invocation option.